Multisections of surface bundles and bundles over the circle: Multisecting fiber bundles over the circle

 We shall explain on the example of $\CP^2\times S^1$ how to draw a diagram of the multisection we have constructed.
 We start with the diagram of $\CP^2$ given in the left hand side of Figure~\ref{figCP2S1scheme}, whose surface is denoted by $S$, where the red curve represents $X_{12}$, the blue curve represents $X_{23}$ and the green curve represents $X_{13}$.
-We use the alternative scheme given in the right hand side of Figure~\ref{figCP2S1scheme}.
+We use the alternative scheme given in the right hand side of Figure~\ref{figCP2S1scheme} (this is just for convenience, because a nice picture came out with this scheme).
 We draw the surface $\Sigma$ as $N=6$ copies $S_i$ of $S$ set along a cycle and joined by tubes creating the hole in the middle, see Figure~\ref{figCP2xS1}.
 The $3$--dimensional handlebodies of the quadrisection are made of copies of the $3$--dimensional handlebodies of the trisection of $\CP^2$ and copies of the punctured surface $S$ product an interval, joined by tubes.
-For instance, in our example, the handlebody $W_{124}$ is made of: \begin{itemize}\itemsep=0cm \item copies of $X_{13}$ represented by the purple curves on $S_1$ and $S_6$, \item the product of a punctured $S$ with an interval running from $S_2$ to $S_3$, where the purple curves represent arcs on the punctured $S$ that define disks in the product, \item the same thing between $S_4$ and $S_5$, \item the tubes joining the above pieces, to which corresponds a meridian purple curve which could be drawn between $S_i$ and $S_{i+1}$ for any $i\neq2,4$. \end{itemize} The other cut-systems are obtained accordingly; the orange one represents $W_{123}$, the blue one $W_{134}$ and the green one $W_{234}$.
+For instance, in our example, the handlebody $W_{124}$ is made of: \begin{itemize}\itemsep=0cm \item copies of $X_{13}$ represented by the purple curves on $S_1$ and $S_6$, \item the product of a punctured $S$ with an interval running from $S_2$ to $S_3$, where the purple curves represent arcs on the punctured $S$ that define disks in the product: here we take any pair of disjoint properly embedded arcs in the punctured $S$ that cut it into a disk, their product with the interval are disks whose boundaries form a cut system of the associated $2$--handlebody, \item the same thing between $S_4$ and $S_5$, \item the tubes joining the above pieces, to which corresponds a meridian purple curve which could be drawn between $S_i$ and $S_{i+1}$ for any $i\neq2,4$. \end{itemize} The other cut-systems are obtained accordingly; the orange one represents $W_{123}$, the blue one $W_{134}$ and the green one $W_{234}$.
 If the monodromy $\varphi$ were non-trivial, then the green curves on $S_1/S_6$ would have to join arcs on $S_6$ to their images by $\varphi$ on $S_1$.
 Note that we have to represent the successive copies of $S$ with alternating orientation.
 The monodromy $\varphi$ reverses the orientation of $S$ precisely when $n$ is odd.